mwerezak/sphinx-lang/README.md

 It does include an extensible rule-based lexing engine written in Rust.

-I am using a grammar file to develop the language, however the goal is to write the parser myself, in Rust.
+I am using a grammar file to document the language, however the goal is to write the parser myself, in Rust.